 In many cases, such habitual disorders can be solved with the help of patients, teachers, or a useful guide.

-In a few cases, however, children hold onto these habits until adulthood, either voluntarily or involuntarily.
+In a few cases, however, , children hold onto these habits until adulthood, either voluntarily or involuntarily.
 Nail biting is one of the most common habitual disorders in adults.
-The affected individual often bites their fingernails during anger, nervous pressures, exhaustion, or in tense environments.
+The affected individuals often bite their fingernails during anger, nervous pressures, exhaustion, or in tense environments.

 According to statistics, nail biting is common in children and teenagers, whereas 5% of them continue to have this habit as adults.